Beeston Boys' Brigade in The Great War -

-Ray Smedley, who supplied most of the detail of our Roll of Honour of the Great War, is a long-time
+The late Ray Smedley, who supplied much of the detail of our Roll of Honour of the Great War, was a long-time

 member of the Beeston Old Boys' Association, which was formed for those who have been members of the Boys' Brigade in Beeston.
-This outline of the origins of
+This account outline of the period

-the Boys' Brigade on Beeston, the period leading up to the Great War, the remerkable response of its Old Boys at the outbreak of war and the terrible price
+leading up to the Great War, the remarkable response of its Old Boys at the outbreak of war and the terrible price

 paid by many of its members is based on his work, carried out of many years.
 We are indeed grateful for his contribution.

-A Summer of Calm Before the Storm - In early July 1914, 114 members and officers of the Beeston Boys Brigade held ther annual camp at a particularly delightful site at East Runton,
+A Summer of Calm Before the Storm - In early July 1914, 114 members and officers of the Beeston Boys Brigade held their annual camp at a particularly delightful site at East Runton,

 near Cromer.
-All agreed that it was one of the best week's holiday that the company had enjoyed since its first camp in 1910.
-(Photographs from the 1912 camp at Skegness may be seen by clicking
+All agreed that it was one of the best week's holiday that the company had enjoyed.

 A fatigue party under Lieutenant J. W. Adams and D. Pearson arrived on the campsite on Monday 29th June to be joined on the Wednesday by six more members